SunnyViewTech/docs/my-website/docs/Dollars-VIVA/viva-faq.md

 ## Valve Index Finger Tracking Does Not Work

-Turn on all the controllers and make sure they are steadily visible in the SteamVR panel before opening Dollars VIVA.
+- Turn on all the controllers and make sure they are steadily visible in the SteamVR panel before opening Dollars VIVA.
+- Make sure the SteamVR UI window is not open.
+You can close it by pressing the menu button.